What is a Marker?

 Before we talk about how to calculate marker efficiency let’s just talk about some of the contributors of factors that may affect our marker efficiency when creating a marker.

-• To start, Marker Making efficiency will be greatly affected by the knowledge and experience of manual marker making and computerized marker making knowledge that he or she might have when creating a marker for a particular product or design.
+Marker efficiency will be greatly affected by the knowledge and experience of manual marker making and computerized marker making knowledge that he or she might have when creating a marker for a particular product or design.

 How to Calculate Total Marker Area?